This article highlights some of the best things to do in Solana Beach, California.

 Here are some fun things to do close to Solana Beach

 Encinitas (4 miles north) – This is my favorite beach town in Northern County.
-Stop by for surfing, beach lounging, beautiful gardens, and great food
+Things to do in Encinitas include surfing, beach lounging, eating, drinking and shopping.

 Cardiff (2 miles north) – Cardiff by the Sea is part of the city of Encinitas but it retains an independent community vibe.
 Stop by for surfing, walks around the San Elijo Lagoon, and a photo with the Cardiff Kook.

 Del Mar (2 miles south) – Del Mar is a small city known for its racetrack and fairgrounds (this is where the San Diego County Fair takes place).
 The city has beaches and a cute village.
 There are many things to do in Del Mar!
 Don’t be fooled by its size!

 Torrey Pines (10 miles south) – If you are into hiking and gorgeous sea views, I recommend you visit the Torrey Pines State Natural Reserve.
 This reserve protects the rarest pine species in the United States and offers 8 miles of trails.
 I consider this one of the best places to hike in Southern California.